SumoLogic/logstash-output-sumologic/dev-container/README.md

 # Developer Container

 Logstash has many dependencies/versions, and the developing/building behavior is not consistent on different platforms (like on Mac or Linux).
-This container is provided as a cross-platform developer environment in Docker container (It pre-install jruby/logstash/github and clone the latest master branch of plugin locally).
-With this environment, you can build/test your private version of plugin easier.
+This container is provided as a cross-platform development environment in Docker container.
+It pre-installs jruby, logstash, git and clones the latest main branch of plugin locally.
+With this environment, you can build, test and run your local version of plugin with ease.

 ## Build Docker Image